Ken Matey—Our Honorary W. S. I.

 Ken was born into a family that shaped his heart—we all were, believe it or not—toward the type and character of pastor he would become.
 Those early influences helped prepare him for the hermeneutic approach and preterist message he now teaches.

-Yes, Ken followed his dad—but what he teaches comes from Our Father, through the work of Jesus, and overseen by the Holy Spirit.
+Yes, Ken followed his dad, but what he teaches comes from Our Father—through and because of Jesus—and is overseen by the Holy Spirit: The Godhead, the True W.S.I., just as Christ is True Grace.

 How the Poolside W.S.I.
 Helps Us Understand Ken’s Role